vtudn/221_bk-mec_web/README.md

 python manage.py runserver
 ```

-Then , access the application by localhost:8000
+Finally, access the application at localhost:8000.